cockroachdb/docs/cockroachcloud/create-a-free-cluster.md

 1. _(Optional)_ Select a cloud provider (GCP or AWS) in the **Additional configuration** section.

 1. _(Optional)_ Select a region in the **Additional configuration** section.
 For optimal performance, select the cloud provider region closest to the region in which you are running your application.
-By default, your cluster will be deployed in GCP's `us-central1` region.

 1. Click **Create your free cluster**.